-This 2023 revised edition of the curriculum has been reworked to reflect a new approach - the Outcomes Based approach to Education (OBE).
+This revised edition of the curriculum (first published in 2023) has been reworked to reflect a new competency-based approach - the Outcomes Based Education (OBE).
 This is a key initiative of RCPI across its training programmes which aims to enhance training at both BST and HST levels and align to international best practices.